Croke Park will play host to the 2020 All Ireland Hurling Final this Sunday with 15 SETU students and alumni pulling on the blue and white

 Best of luck from WIT

-WIT Vikings Sports Manager Katie Redmond said ahead of the weekend: “All at WIT Vikings Sport would like to wish all players and management teams the very best of luck in the final.
-We would also like to thank and acknowledge all our current and past students for their commitment along with their tremendous discipline towards WIT Vikings Sport.
+WIT Vikings Sports Manager Katie Redmond said ahead of the weekend: “All at SETU Vikings Sport would like to wish all players and management teams the very best of luck in the final.
+We would also like to thank and acknowledge all our current and past students for their commitment along with their tremendous discipline towards SETU Vikings Sport.
 We as an institute can certainly be proud of their achievements and we would like to wish them all the best for the future.”

 "WIT is extremely proud of its strong links to Croke Park this weekend.
-Sunday sees 15 WIT players and backroom staff involved.
+Sunday sees 15 SETU players and backroom staff involved.
 This weekend is a very special one for the Waterford team, indeed the entire county of Waterford, as they bid to win their first All-Ireland title since 1959.
-On behalf of WIT staff and students I wish the very best to our students, graduates and of course the people of Waterford in what I’m sure will be a very exciting weekend of sport.”
+On behalf of SETU staff and students I wish the very best to our students, graduates and of course the people of Waterford in what I’m sure will be a very exciting weekend of sport.”

 Current students: (5)

 Jake Dillon - Former Recreation and Sport Management and Marketing Masters Business student.
-Jake won the Fitzgibbon cup with WIT in 2014.
+Jake won the Fitzgibbon cup with SETU in 2014.
 He was named man of the match in the final against CIT.

 Shane McNulty - Former Business student and Fitzgibbon cup finalist 2016